berthelemy/adventure-argentina/about/index.md

 alt-text: Panoramic photo of the Jujuy mountains
 ---

-Argentine Adventures was founded by Lee Myers who simply wanted to share his love of the beautiful mountains and rainforest of Argentina with others.
-He has developed a range of guided walking and cycling options and aims to be able to offer 'an adventure for everyone'.
+Adventure Argentina was founded by Lee Myers who simply wanted to share his love of the beautiful mountains and rainforest of Argentina with others.
+He has developed a range of guided walking and sightseeing options and aims to be able to offer 'an adventure for everyone'.

 Specialising in leading groups, couples and individuals, Lee likes to help his clients to learn about the Jujuy area, its geography and people.